 If a tub is definitely in the plans and space isn't an issue, consider a whirlpool or standalone tub in the center of the bathroom as a focal point.

 When choosing double sinks, think hard about the amount of space that all of the users will need to both move freely when in the bathroom at the same time, and to store accessories.

-Finally, if possible, install the toilet in a separate water closet enclosure within the master bathroom for enhanced privacy.
+Finally, if possible, install the toilet in a separate water closet enclosure within the main bathroom for enhanced privacy.

 - Corner Bathtub Design Ideas